 Arguments:

-Output: The output is ignored, would recommend to return the source.
+Output: The output is ignored; we recommend returning the source invisibly.

 Sketch of how the function should look like: